 Correct prediction of drug permeability prior to first-in-man studies can reduce clinical failure due to inadequate efficacy.
 The ability to more accurately predict the effective dose of your drug increases confidence heading into clinical trial and ensures you the best chance of getting your drug to market.
 As fresh human tissue assays are the closest method to testing in the clinic, you can be assured of the most translational preclinical data from Ussing studies using fresh human tissues.

 REPROCELL’s customized Ussing studies represent the only commercially available method to estimate drug behavior in whole, fresh human tissues.
-To learn more about the benefits of fresh human tissue testing, watch our on-demand webcast by Dr David Bunton or contact one of our experts.
+To learn more about the benefits of fresh human tissue testing, watch our video by Dr David Bunton below or contact one of our experts.

 - Sjöberg et al. Comprehensive study on regional human intestinal permeability and prediction of fraction absorbed of drugs using the Ussing chamber technique.
 European Journal of Pharamacological Science 48 (2013)